 There are countless opportunities for youths throughout the state to attend summer camp, from statewide to specialty county camps, everyone is welcome.
 4-H membership is not required to attend camp.

-The five statewide camps offered this summer include Older Members Conference (OMC), Junior Firefighter Camp, Camp Jump Start, Alpha I and Alpha II.
+The five statewide camps offered this summer include Older Members Conference (OMC), Junior Firefighter Camp, New Horizons Camp, Alpha I and Alpha II.

 Older Members Conference is an annual weeklong camp where attendees learn leadership and civic engagement skills by leading camp activities and discussing current issues.
 Youths participate in workshops to master new skills that will help them in their futures.
 This camp will be held June 18-23 and is open to anyone ages 14-21.

 Junior Firefighter Camp provides classroom education and practical training to further students’ knowledge and skill in firefighting and emergency operations.
 Campers will learn CPR, conduct live fire training, learn about aircraft and vehicle firefighting, as well as participating in team building and leadership exercises.
 This camp will be held June 17-22 and is open to youths ages 14-17.

 New Horizons Camp, the newest camp offered by 4-H, is a weekend camp that introduces younger campers to a statewide camping experience.
 It focuses on team building, personal skill building and friendship.
 New Horizons Camp will be held July 7-9 and is open to youths ages 10 and 11.

 Alpha I and Alpha II also are weeklong camps where campers are divided into age-specific groups to participate in workshops and learn about teamwork and leadership.
 Campers also will attend assemblies with guest speakers and have many other opportunities to develop new skills.
 Alpha I is not a prerequisite to Alpha II.
 Both camps are open to anyone ages 12-21.
 Alpha I will be held July 9-14, while Alpha II will be held July 16-21.